Gurobi/gurobi-optimods/docs/source/mods/metromap.rst

       2	S1	23	20
       3	S1	20	60

 For the example, we used data from the S-Bahn Berlin network.
-The graph contains the node attribute ``pos`` that contains a tuple of x-and y-coordinates for the original position.
+The graph includes the node attribute ``pos`` that contains a tuple of x- and y-coordinates for the original position.
 The linepath_data must be consistent with the graph.
 For example, ``edge_source``, ``edge_target`` in the ``linepath_data`` must correspond to the node names in the graph.